 Edam is the perfect home base to explore the authentic villages around IJsselmeer lake.
 You could visit Volendam or Marken, for instance.
 For the true ‘Edammer’ experience, spend the night in an authentic Edam fisherman’s cottage.
 If you prefer a hotel, discover the many establishments in Edam.

-We recommend: If you think about Edam, cheese is the first thing that comes to mind.
+If you think about Edam, cheese is the first thing that comes to mind.
 Don’t miss on the world famous cheese market in Edam.
 In summer, you can visit the market every Wednesday from 10:30 to 12:30.
 Discover how this centuries old tradition is kept alive.